flutter/website/src/docs/perf/faq.md

 - How do I tell which widgets in my Flutter app are rebuilt in each frame?
   - Make `debugProfileBuildsEnabled` true in [widgets/debug.dart][debug.dart].
-  - Change the `performRebuild` function in [widgets/framework.dart][framework.dart] to ignore `debugProfileBuildsEnabled` and always call `Timeline.startSync(...)/finish`.
+  - Alternatively, change the `performRebuild` function in [widgets/framework.dart][framework.dart] to ignore `debugProfileBuildsEnabled` and always call `Timeline.startSync(...)/finish`.
   - If you use IntelliJ, a GUI view of this data is available.
 Select **show widget rebuild information**, and you will see which widgets rebuild visually in your IDE.

 - How do I query the target frames per second (of the display)?